 Defining the MVP

 We conducted workshops and sketching sessions with the team to map out the user flow and come up with a storyboard to capture the MVP.
+We identified the following key features:

-Lesson setup: Ability to edit the lesson during the lesson (hide part of the assignments, see the correct answers, prescribe individual homework)
+For the teacher: Schedule for teachers.
+Interactive panel for teachers to view their timetable and send reminders to parents.
+Lesson setup: Ability to edit the lesson during the lesson (hide part of the assignments, see the correct answers, prescribe individual homework) Available materials: Provide the teacher with access only to those courses that he teaches.

 Wireframing, Prototyping & Usability-Testing